 The evidence is quite clear and shows that DEET does dissolve breathable laminates.
 However, the strength of the DEET solution that the laminate comes in contact with is a determining factor in the amount of damage that will occur.
 Hikers who are concerned about the impact of DEET to clothing made using breathable laminates are advised to flush the point of contact with water to minimize potential damage.

 I originally conducted this experiment in 2009.
 Since then (two years ago) I switch to Sawyer Picaridin Insect Repellent instead of DEET, primarily because it doesn’t melt plastic, fog plastic lenses, or destroy any of the outdoor gear I own.
 The stuff works great.
 I’ll never go back to using DEET.

-Disclosure: The author purchased all fo the products in this article.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: The author purchased all fo the products in this article.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 Most Popular Searches

 - deet and nylon